 Stewart’s body was discovered by hikers near a creek in southwestern Ohio in February of 1989.
 Her throat was cut and she had been sodomized.

-There are currently 138 men and one woman on death row in Ohio, according to the corrections department website.
+There are currently 139 men and one woman on death row in Ohio, according to the corrections department website.

 The state was set to execute death row inmate Ron Phillips using the new drug combination last year, but Gov. John Kasich granted the convicted killer a stay of execution pending a review of a possible organ donation to his family members.